 “When I began to grasp the personal and cosmic dimensions of this Big Story, I began to catch a tiny glimmer of how it makes sense of everything else.” he told BioLogos.
 “First, it made sense of my own life.
 When I was first presented with the Good News about Jesus of Nazareth, I saw that the Gospel story ran right through my own life.”

 Hardin, an evangelical, has often spoken out about his belief that evolution and the Bible are compatible — something that many evangelicals reject.
-That being said, he has urged people on both side of the divide to exercise caution when dealing with these controversies.
+That being said, he has urged people on both sides of the divide to exercise caution when dealing with these controversies.

 Slate, an online magazine, noted in a 2014 piece on Hardin: “Hardin asks atheists to be humble about what science can tell us.
 In his view, it can’t resolve whether God exists.
 But at the same time, he asks Christians to be humble about what science can’t tell us.”